Vilnius: Government

 Under the Russian Empire, the city council was replaced with a city duma.
 Vilnius was the capital of the Lithuania Governorate from 1797 to 1801, the Vilna Governorate-General from 1794 to 1912, and the Vilna Governorate from 1795 to 1915.
 After the Soviet occupation of Lithuania, Vilnius was the capital of the Lithuanian Soviet Socialist Republic.

 Vilnius City Municipality

 The Vilnius City Municipality is the representative self-government organ, one of 60 municipalities of Lithuania.
 In addition to Vilnius proper, it includes the town of Grigiškės, as well as the villages and rural areas of the Grigiškės eldership.

-The Vinius City Municipal Council, established in 1990, is elected to four-year terms, and candidates are nominated by political parties and committees.
+The Vilnius City Municipal Council, established in 1990, is elected to four-year terms, and candidates are nominated by political parties and committees.
 Beginning with the 2011 elections, independent candidates are permitted.
 Its executive organ is the Vilnius City Municipality Administration.

 Before 2015, mayors were appointed by the council.
 Beginning that year, mayors were elected in a two-round system.
 Remigijus Šimašius was the city's first directly elected mayor.